MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 * _Identity Authority_ - A traditional SAML2, OpenID Connect, CAS, or to-be-created assertion generating authority for a given entity.

-* _Central Authority_ - e.g. OSiRIS `oakd`, trusts InCommon and other IdPs, handles Authentication and authorization for the OSiRIS enterprise itself, and performs some AuthZ.
-If `oakd` issues an
+* _Central Authority_ - e.g. OSiRIS `oakd`, trusts InCommon and other IdPs, handles Authentication and authorization for the OSiRIS enterprise itself, and performs some AuthZ.  `oakd` issues _OARs_ and _OAAs_ on behalf of authenticated principals.

 * _Resource Authorities/Providers_ - e.g. OSiRIS `stpd`, has certificates and will sign tokens issued by _Identity Authorities_ if certain criteria are met.
 This gives resource owners a bit of their own AuthZ power and might come in handy.
 This also introduces a point in the OAA issuance flow for provisioning of resources themselves.
 Even if access keys are ephemeral, the resources themselves (UNIX Accounts, sudo rights, filesystems, namespaces, and block devices) are not.